jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 15
 16
 17
 Active policies by entity and year of implementation.
-Source: OECD AI Policy Observatory (OECD.AI) and Microsoft internal trackingfor 2023, January\-June.
+Source: OECD AI Policy Observatory (OECD.AI) and Microsoft internal tracking for 2023, January\-June.
-107Microsoft Digital Defense Report 2023
+107 Microsoft Digital Defense Report 2023
-Chapter 5 Innovating for Security and Resilience 108Microsoft Digital Defense Report 2023
+Chapter 5  Innovating for Security and Resilience
+108 Microsoft Digital Defense Report 2023
 Chapter 6
 Collective Defense
 Mobilizing the power of collaboration